4SaleReplit/CustomerDataPlatform/DEPLOYMENT.md

 ## Quick Start

-The Customer Data Platform uses a simplified single-container architecture optimized for production deployment.
+The Customer Data Platform is designed for simple deployment on Replit with Autoscale.

 ### Development Environment (Replit)
 ```bash